pires/kubernetes-elasticsearch-cluster/README.md

 * As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
 This is meant to be for the sake of simplicity and should be adapted according to your storage needs.

+* The [stateful](stateful) directory contains an example which deploys the data pods as a `StatefulSet`.
+These use a `volumeClaimTemplates` to provision persistent storage for each pod.

 ## Pre-requisites

 * Kubernetes cluster with **alpha features enabled** (tested with v1.5.2 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster))